North Canton, OH Employment Law Attorneys

 - Racial harassment

 Other workplace harassment claims are also common.
 If something seems wrong, say something.
-Contact our North Canton office today.
+Contact our North Canton law firm today.

 In most cases, you have the right to unpaid time off from work for medical reasons or to care for a newborn child or family member.
 Most North Canton employers respect these rights, which are guaranteed for most workers under the Family and Medical Leave Act (FMLA).